• What does TDB stands for in WiiTDB, GameTDB?

 • Can I use the database/artwork in my software?

-• If your software is a commercial software, contact us.
-If your software is not a commercial project, the answer is yes, but please add a visible link to GameTDB in your software so that users know where to add new game entries and artwork.
-In any case, please contact us to let us know about your project.
+• Yes, please add a link to GameTDB so that users know where to add new game entries and artwork.
+Please contact us to let us know about your project.
 We can also help you to add proper support.

 • Can I use the database on my website?